GOES-R Ground System

 GOES-R Spacecraft Command and Control

-Harris' OS/COMET® product suite is the foundation for the mission management ground software that supports 24x7 operations at the NOAA Satellite Operations Facility (NSOF), Wallops Command and Data Acquisition Station (WCDAS), and the Consolidated Backup Facility (CBU).
+Off-the-shelf OS/COMET® product suite is the foundation for the mission management ground software that supports 24x7 operations at the NOAA Satellite Operations Facility (NSOF), Wallops Command and Data Acquisition Station (WCDAS), and the Consolidated Backup Facility (CBU).
 OS/COMET® software enables mission planning, processes satellite telemetry, transmits commands, and runs monitor and control for ground hardware across all three sites.

 During launch and early satellite operations, OS/COMET® will communicate with NASA's Integrated Services Network to track, receive telemetry, and send commands to the satellite.
 Once in geosynchronous orbit, satellite operators at NSOF will contact the satellite using ground antennas.
 In the event of a significant disruption, the system can failover to CBU or WCDAS for seamless continuation of the mission.